bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Okay, so let\'s take a look at **querySelector** and the way that works.
+Okay, so let&apos;s take a look at **querySelector** and the way that works.
-Over here I have a document, and I have a **div** with an **id** on it, and then inside there I\'ve got a paragraph for the class.
+Over here I have a document, and I have a **div** with an **id** on it, and then inside there I&apos;ve got a paragraph for the class.
 Well, I could do something like this. var **myText = document.querySelector**.
 And then what I would pass in is actually instead of just some class, I would put either dots or I could put **.someclass.**